Internal audit and supplier audit programs both require an audit schedule and an audit agenda, but what’s the difference between them?

 - 8.5.3) Preventive Action.

 This strategy reduces the number of process audits needed by more than half.

 Internal Auditing: Upstream/Downstream Examples

-Another way to embrace the process approach to auditing is to assign auditors to processes that are upstream or downstream in the product realization process from their own area.
+Another way to embrace the process approach to auditing is to assign auditors to upstream or downstream processes in the product realization process from their own area.
 For example, Manufacturing can audit Customer Service to understand better how customer requirements are confirmed during the order confirmation process.
 This is an example of auditing upstream because Manufacturing receives the orders from Customer Service—often indirectly through an MRP system.
 Using this approach allows someone from Manufacturing to identify opportunities for miscommunication between the two departments.
 If Regulatory Affairs audits the engineering process, this is an example of auditing downstream.
 Regulatory Affairs is often defining the requirements for the Technical Files and Design History Files that Engineering creates.
-If someone from Regulatory Affairs audits these processes, the auditor will realize what aspects of technical documentation are poorly understood by Engineering, and quickly identify retraining opportunities.
+If someone from Regulatory Affairs audits these processes, the auditor will realize what aspects of technical documentation are poorly understood by Engineering and quickly identify retraining opportunities.